 Embark on a fun and active journey through Brazil on this 10-day tour.
 Begin in the bustling seaside city of Rio de Janeiro for some sightseeing—Christ the Redeemer, a cable car ride, and the best beaches included.
 Next, embark on a scenic hike along the Pedra Bonita trail, followed by a tour of the mesmerizing Iguazú Falls, from both Brazil and Argentina.
 Then, venture to Pantanal, with its densely biodiverse tropical wetlands, for more active exploration.

-Discover Rio de Janeiro — a vibrant and diverse city where emerald blue water, green inky forest, and rocky mountains meet.
-Explore the lush Costa Verde and the picturesque colonial town of Paraty.
-Visit the island of Ilha Grande to relax on dreamy beaches and enjoy a private boat tour.
+Discover Rio de Janeiro: a vibrant and diverse city where emerald blue water, inky green forest, and rocky mountains meet.
+Explore the lush Costa Verde and the picturesque colonial town of Paraty and visit the island of Ilha Grande to relax on dreamy beaches and enjoy a private boat tour.
 Get up close to the magnificent Iguazu Falls in all their thundering glory.

 This journey is ideal for adventure seekers, nature lovers, and culture enthusiasts.
 Start in Rio de Janeiro, where you'll visit city highlights such as Sugarloaf and Corcovado peaks and learn what the "Carioca lifestyle" is.
 Impressive architecture and delicious food await you in a joyful atmosphere, followed by the magic of Iguaçu Falls—the most extensive waterfall system in the world.
 Then it is off to Manaus, gateway to the Amazon, where you will visit the jungle and observe wildlife.